Dinosaur Game: Gameplay

 Once the player reaches a certain point, the game switches from day to night (or vice versa, depending on if dark mode is selected in the browser's settings).
 The color scheme and accompanying weather graphics then alternate as the game progresses.
-The game was designed to reach its maximum score after approximately 17 million years of playtime, in reference to how long the T. rex existed before it went extinct during the Cretaceous–Paleogene extinction event.

 If a network administrator disables the Dinosaur Game, an error message appears when attempting to play the game, which features an image of a meteor heading towards the player character.